On the first steps of the minimal model program for the moduli space of stable pointed curves: Notation and background

 In Lemma \ref{L:rigidity}, the assumption that a curve $C\subset X$ is contracted by $f$ if and only if $[C]\in F$ can not be replaced by the weaker condition that $\NE(f)=F$, as the following example shows.

-\begin{example} Consider a projective complex threefold $X$ with a $K_X$-negative extremal ray $R$ such that the contraction of $R$, $\pi_R: X \to Y$, contracts a divisor $E \cong \P^1 \times \P^1$ to a (singular) point in $Y$.
-The normal bundle of $E$ is $\mathcal{O}(-1,-1)$ and its rulings are numerically equivalent (see \cite[Thm.
-3.3]{Mori82}).
+\begin{example} Consider a projective smooth complex threefold $X$ with a $K_X$-negative extremal ray $R$ such that the contraction of $R$, $\pi_R: X \to Y$, contracts a divisor $E \cong \P^1 \times \P^1$ to a singular point in $Y$.
+In this case, by \cite[Thm.
+3.3]{Mori82}, the normal bundle of $E$ is $\mathcal{O}(-1,-1)$, and the two rulings of $E$ are numerically equivalent on $X$.
+Such a threefold does exist by \cite[Section 10, Example 3.44.2]{Mori82}.

 By Nakano's theorem, $E$ can also be contracted analytically along one of its ruling by a holomorphic map $f: X \to Z$.
 The end result $Z$ is a proper complex smooth algebraic space (or equivalently a proper Moishezon manifold) and $\NE(f)=R$.
 The complex manifold $Z$ is therefore non projective and it can be seen as a small resolution of $Y$. \end{example}

 \begin{section}{The moduli stacks of $T$-semistable and $T^+$-semistable curves} The aim of this section is to define the relevant moduli stacks of $n$-pointed curves, with which we will work throughout the paper.